Why Email is the Key to Effective Member Communication

-The spam filters in our company email systems are a good thing since they protect us from massive amounts of useless email cluttering our Inbox.
-They can also unintentionally hinder Membee's ability to deliver important emails to your members, this includes:
+The spam mitigation mechanisms such as a spam filter in our email systems are a good thing since they protect us from massive amounts of useless email cluttering our Inbox.
+They can also unintentionally hinder Membee's ability to deliver important emails to your members, non-members, and your Membee users (staff and/or volunteers) this includes:

-- Notification Emails to staff (Event Sale Notifications, New Member Application Notification, New payment received, new profile modifications etc.)
+- Notification emails to Membee users (Event Sale Notifications, New Member Application Notification, New payment received, new profile modifications, etc.)

 - Referral emails (the email sent when a visitor to your Membee online directory clicks on the "Send Message" link)